-OFCOMM is organised into five main divisions, each headed by a Director as well as five support divisions, each headed by a Deputy Director.
+The OFCOMM is organised into twelve divisions, each headed by a Director or a Deputy Director as applicable.
 These divisions are organised on the basis of function rather than skills or industry:

-- The Inspectorate, Licencing, Regulatory Affairs and Consumer Affairs divisions have responsibilities in the areas of technical and safety, such as quality standards, and consumer affairs such as mediation of disputes. - The Tariff and Economic Affairs Division has responsibility for regulating prices.
+- The Inspectorate, Licencing, Regulatory Affairs and Consumer Affairs, Environment, Efficiency & Renewable, Lubricants divisions have responsibilities in the areas of technical and safety, such as quality standards, and consumer affairs such as mediation of disputes. - The Tariff and Economic Affairs Division has responsibility for regulating prices.